intershop/intershop-pwa/docs/guides/development.md

 Tips and tools for debugging Angular applications can be found on the Internet.
 As Angular runs in the browser, all the development tool functionality provided there can also be used for Angular (debugging, call stacks, profiling, storage, audits, ...).

+### Visual Studio Code Remote Development

+An alternative development setup for the PWA is provided when using Visual Studio Code Remote - Containers to work in an isolated pre-configured project development environment.

+As prerequisite [Docker](https://docs.docker.com/get-docker/) has to be installed on your development machine.
+Furthermore, [Visual Studio Code](https://code.visualstudio.com) with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension has to be used as IDE.

+After cloning your local working copy (e.g. with VS Code), VSCode will ask you if you want to reopen the folder in a container.
+By doing this, VS Code will prepare the environment for you inside the container.
+It installs Node.js LTS, Angular CLI and also performs all required setup steps to get you started in an isolated environment.

+Open a console in VS Code and run `ng serve` to start developing.

 ### Browser Extensions